 - 1 ½ teaspoon vanilla extract

-- In a medium saucepan, whisk together sugar, cornstarch and salt.
+- In a medium-sized, heavy-bottomed saucepan, whisk together sugar, cornstarch and salt.

-- Pour your pie filling through a fine mesh sieve into a medium-sized heatproof bowl.
-Allow to cool for 15 minutes, stirring occasionally to prevent skin from forming.
+- Pour pie filling through a fine mesh strainer into a medium-sized heatproof bowl.